quairkit.qinfo.qinfo

 Raises:

-ValueError – Raises a ValueError if the input matrix is not a batch of 2x2 unitary matrices.
+ValueError – If the input matrix is not a 2x2 unitary matrix or batch of 2x2 unitary matrices.

 quairkit.qinfo.qinfo.decomp_ctrl_1qubit(unitary)